Mehsana: Places of interest

 Rajmahal is a palace built in 1904 by Sayajirao Gaekwad III.
 Boter Kothani Vav was constructed during the reign of Mughal emperor Aurangzeb.
-An inscription dated 1674 AD in Persian and Devnagari scripts states that it was commissioned by Shah Gokaldas of Shrimali caste, Laghu Shakha, and his mother Manabai for public welfare.
-There is another stepwell known as Badiyashi Vav in Biladi Baug.
+An inscription dated 1674 AD in Persian and Devanagari scripts states that it was commissioned by Shah Gokaldas of Shrimali caste, Laghu Shakha, and his mother Manabai for public welfare.
+There is another stepwell known as Bodashiyani Vav in Biladi Baug.
 It was constructed by Shah Virchandji Jadavji.

-Other historical monuments include Shrimad Yashovijayji Jain Sanskrit Pathshala, T. J. High School, Kesharbai School and Mehsana district local board office.
+Other historical monuments include Shrimad Yashovijayji Jain Sanskrit Pathshala building, T. J. High School, Kesharbai School and Mehsana district local board office.
 Dudhsagar Dairy plant is a postmodernist building designed by Achyut Kanvinde.